 Check available schedules and find the cheapest flights by clicking the button below.

 Want to know how to go to the city center from the airport?
 Have a look at our article on Siem Reap Airport.

 Duration: 8.5 hours Cost: $40

 Taking the ferry is a completely different experience compared to travelling overland.
 The journey gives you an idea of how locals live along the Tonle Sap Lake.
 While it will be an interesting journey, it may not offer the spectacular views you were hoping for.

 Ferries on this route only operate during the wet season which is from June to November.
 Bear in mind that the ferries operating along this route may not have the proper safety and cleanliness standards that you’re accustomed to, and the boat ride can get quite hot.

 If you’re keen on taking the ferry, you can board at the main ferry port in the center of Phnom Penh.

-In Siem Reap, you will arrive at Phnom Krom Port.
-From this ferry port, you have to take a tuk-tuk (20min) or a taxi (10-15min) to get to the city center in Siem Reap.
-A tuk-tuk ride usually costs around $5 and taking the taxi will be a little bit more expensive ($10-$15).
+In Siem Reap, you will arrive at the Phnom Krom Port.
+From this ferry port, you need to take a tuk-tuk (20min) or a taxi (10-15min) to arrive in the city center of Siem Reap.
+A tuk-tuk ride usually costs around $5 and a taxi will be approximately $10-$15.